-When I saw Sparky and the Misfits in December, they had a different bass player and a trumpet player, but otherwise, the line-up consists of the same guitarist, pianist, and tap-dancing singer.
+When I saw Sparky and the Misfits in December, they had a different bass player and also a trumpet player, but otherwise, the line-up is the same guitarist, pianist, and tap-dancing singer.
 The repertoire is of old Victorian-style dancehall songs and old jazzy standards.
-They begin today’s set with Shimmy Like My Sister Kate, an upbeat delight that gets the tap-dancer tapping so keenly that it seems like the shimmying ‘sister Kate’ that the piano player sings about is her.
+They begin today’s set with Shimmy Like My Sister Kate, an upbeat delight that gets the tap-dancer tapping so keenly that it seems like the shimmying ‘sister Kate’ the piano player sings about could only be her.

 I go to the nearest cafe to buy a bagel to break my ten-pound note so I can give the band a fiver.
 This is more than I would typically give to a street band, but I’m so grateful for this moment that I think a fiver is worth it.
 I have to leave before they finish their set, as I have to meet a friend for a walk in the sun, But I leave feeling energized in a way I haven’t been for the longest time.
 It’s not just the sun shining down on me.
 It’s the occasion.
 The togetherness.
 The spirit.
 There’s a sense of hope and optimism to be found in moments like these, moments that are priceless and impossible really to convey in words.

 It’s a few days before Christmas 2020 – the loneliest year of my life and now also the loneliest Christmas of my life.
-Not being able to travel to spend the holidays with family and New Year’s Eve with friends has hit home, and I spend my days in a haze of long walks, working overtime from home and watching fucking Netflix.
-It’s fair to say that this Pandemic with lockdowns coming and going, Tier-systems that contain us in the confinement of our local neighbourhoods, and social distancing that keep and tear us apart from friends and family has got the better of me.
+Not being able to travel to spend the holidays with family and New Year’s Eve with friends has hit home, and I spend my days in a haze of long walks, working overtime from home and watching films and shows on streaming services.
+It’s fair to say that this pandemic with lockdowns coming and going, tier-systems that contain us in the confinement of our local neighbourhoods, and social distancing that keep and tear us apart from friends and family has got the better of me.
 Some days it feels like my new best friends are the people working in the various cafes that have stayed open and from which I buy more takeaway coffees than I’ve ever bought in my life, partly to have an excuse to talk to people, even if they’re strangers.